Commissioning the Resonance Ionization Spectroscopy Experiment at FRIB: Commissioning tests

 The recorded resonant structures are well described by a pseudo-Voigt profile, with the addition of one or more side peaks, due to energy exchange between the Al beam and sodium during the neutralization process \cite{Bendali1986Na+-NaSpectroscopy, Klose2012TestsSpectroscopy, Dockery2025SpectralExchange}.
 Since these exchanges reduce the beam energy, they affect the Doppler shift in opposing ways for (anti-)collinear laser propagation, and so the side peaks appear on the (right)left side of the primary peak.
+These right and left side peaks can be seen by comparing the collinear and anticollinear spectra shown in FIG.~\ref{fig:bea}.

 Since the mechanisms that produce these side peaks are independent of the hyperfine structure, a given class of side peaks can be characterized across all hyperfine transitions with two parameters: the frequency shift from the primary hyperfine resonance, and the proportion relative to the primary peak amplitude.
-These sidepeaks can also be constrained by simulating the neutralization process in the CEC \cite{Dockery2025SpectralExchange}.

 By fitting these spectra, the centroid of the electronic transition, as well as the hyperfine constants of the states involved, can be deduced.
 During the fitting procedure, the amplitudes of each peak are left free, while the lineshapes are constrained to share the same width and side peak parameters, and the peak centers are constrained by equation (\ref{eqn:transitionFreqs}).